willibrandon/mtlog-audit/README.md

 ## 🚧 Work in Progress

 This project is currently under active development.
-The core WAL (Write-Ahead Log) implementation is functional, but many features are still being implemented.
+The core WAL (Write-Ahead Log) implementation is functional and has been validated with torture testing, but additional features are still being implemented.

 ## Features (Planned)